kgkeklikci/Normalizing-Flows/README.md

 ### Overview
 * Beta-Variational-Autoencoder-Normalizing-Flows
   * Beta VAE connected to a normalizing flow of selection
-  * this is essentially the source code of full project
-  * refer to other directories first if you don't want to take a fast-track

 * Noisy moons
   * initial test data - [see usage](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_moons.html)